-As a teenager, Gerardo Ortiz toured throughout northern Mexico, and he became known on a regional, underground basis for his very different style of corridos.
-He performed songs that became regional hits: “Empresas NC,” “Las Tundras,” “El Cerebro,” “El Pelo Chino” and “Escuela de Rancho.”
+As a teenager, Gerardo Ortiz toured throughout northern Mexico.
+He became known on a regional, underground basis for his very different style of corridos.
+Gerardo performed songs that became regional hits: “Empresas NC,” “Las Tundras,” “El Cerebro,” “El Pelo Chino” and “Escuela de Rancho.”
 And crowds responded to the uncompromising, realistic subject matter of his songs.

 He also joined a rebellious young corrido group called Antrax.
 A live album of one of their wild performances became a best-seller among area street vendors.
 Finally, at age 20, he returned to the U.S. and fully embraced a solo career.